jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Increasingly, the raw output of biological research exists as _in silico_ data, usually in the form of large text files.
 Unix is particularly suited to working with such files and has  several powerful (and flexible) commands that can process your data for you.
 The real strength of learning Unix is that most of these commands can be combined in an almost unlimited fashion.
 So if you can learn just five Unix commands, you will be able to do a lot more than just five things.

-## Why Perl?
-[Why Perl]

-Perl is one of the most popular Unix programming languages.
-It doesn't matter much which language you learn first because once you know how one works, it is much easier to learn others.
-Among languages, there is often a distinction between interpreted (e.g. Perl, Python, Ruby) and compiled (e.g. C, C++, Java) languages.
-People often call interpreted programs scripts.
-It is generally easier to learn programming in a scripting language because you don't have to worry as much about variable types and memory allocation.
-The downside is the interpreted programs often run much slower than compiled ones (100-fold is common).
-But let's not get lost in petty details.
-Scripts are programs, scripting is programming, and computers can solve problems quickly regardless of the language.

 ## Typeset Conventions [Typeset]

-All of the Unix and Perl code in these guides is written in constant-width font with line numbering.
+All of the Unix code in these guides is written in constant-width font with line numbering.
 Here is an example with 3 lines:

 	1. for ($i = 0; $i < 10; $i++) {
 	2.     print $i, "\n";